Paper submission checklist

 • See my Guide to citations and references

-• Read (first hand) the relevant portions of every source quoted or cited.
+• Read (yourself, first hand, with your own eyes and brain) the relevant portions of every source quoted or cited.

-18. Include section headers that have appropriate names.
-The sections should correspond to your outline, as revised, and your 5-7 main points.
+19. Include section headers that have appropriate names.
+The sections should correspond to your outline, as you have revised and evolved it, and are headers for your 5-7 main points.

-• Don't put a section header at the very the bottom of the page (use a page break to format the page).
+• Don't leave a section header "orphaned" at the very the bottom of the page (use a page break to format the page).

-24. Don't use a table of contents for my course (only very long papers need a table of contents)
+25. Don't use a table of contents (only very long papers need a table of contents, and your paper for my course is not a long paper)

-25. Don't use an abstract or executive summary for my course (only very long papers need this either).
+26. Don't use an abstract or executive summary (only very long papers need this, your paper is not long for my course).

 • Your introduction will introduce your paper.